-Sales and marketing expense primarily consists of advertising expenses, compensation costs for sales and marketing employees, third-party consulting fees, allocations of various overhead and occupancy costs, depreciation expense, and amortization expense of customer relationship intangible assets.
+Sales and marketing expense primarily consists of advertising expenses, such as paid marketing, compensation costs for sales and marketing employees, third-party consulting fees, allocations of various overhead and occupancy costs, depreciation expense, and amortization expense of customer relationship intangible assets.
 Compensation costs include salaries, taxes, benefits, bonuses, and stock-based compensation expense.
-We recognized additional sales and marketing expense during the third quarter of 2023, the period in which we completed our IPO, due to the stock-based compensation expense associated with the vesting of RSUs, as a result of the satisfaction of the liquidity event-based performance vesting condition upon the effective date of our registration statement on Form S-1 in connection with our IPO, as described in the section titled "-Critical Accounting Policies and Estimates-Stock-Based Compensation," and expect to recognize additional stock-based compensation expense in future periods.

-We plan to continue to invest in sales and marketing to attract and increase the engagement of constituents on Instacart and increase our brand awareness.
-Excluding the impact from stock-based compensation expense incurred in connection with our IPO as described in the section titled "-Critical Accounting Policies and Estimates-Stock-Based Compensation," sales and marketing expense may increase on an absolute dollar basis and vary as a percent of revenue, and as a percent of GTV for the foreseeable future.
+Sales and marketing expense, exclusive of stock-based compensation expense, may increase on an absolute dollar basis and vary as a percent of revenue, and as a percent of GTV as we continue to invest in sales and marketing to attract and increase the engagement of constituents on Instacart and increase our brand awareness.
 While we expect sales and marketing expense to be one of our largest operating expenses for the foreseeable future, the trend and timing of our sales and marketing expense will depend in large part on the timing and magnitude of our marketing campaigns.
-While we intend to increase our headcount from time to time, particularly over the near term as we pursue attractive growth opportunities, our investments in sales and marketing headcount may also fluctuate from time to time as we focus on driving more efficiencies across our teams.